Douglas Dockery: Research

 In the 1970s and 80s, Dockery led the Harvard Six Cities study, the results of which were published in 1993 in the New England Journal of Medicine.
 In the study, Dockery and his co-authors (including C. Arden Pope) reported that air pollution was associated with increased mortality.
 The results of this study have been used by the Environmental Protection Agency as the basis for their regulations on fine particulate matter in 1997, and, as of 2005, was the most-cited air-pollution study ever published.
 In 2009, Dockery co-authored another study which found that improvements in air quality in 51 American cities had led to life expectancies of people living there increasing by as much as five months.

+Dockery's pioneering research significantly advanced the understanding of air pollution's health impacts:

+Indoor Air Pollution: His early studies quantified fine particles and nitrogen dioxide exposure, highlighting their effects on children's respiratory health.

+Growth and Decline of Lung Function: Through the Harvard Six Cities Study, Dockery documented lung function growth in children and its decline in adults due to air pollution and smoking.
+Dockery DW, Ware JH, Ferris BG Jr., Glicksberg DS, Fay ME, Spiro A, III, Speizer FE.
+Distribution of forced expiratory volume in one second and forced vital capacity in healthy, white, adult never smokers in six U.S. cities.
+American Review of Respiratory Disease 1985; 131(4):511-520.

+Respiratory and Cardiovascular Effects: The Six Cities Study revealed adverse respiratory health effects of fine particulate air pollution, which later research extended to include significant cardiovascular impacts.